Please wait while we prepare your content

 Keywords are the foundation of search engine optimization.
-They represent the bridge between what people search for and the content that addresses their needs.
-Understanding keywords—what they are, how they work, and how to use them effectively—is essential for anyone seeking to improve their website's visibility in search engine results.
+They bridge what people search for and the content that addresses their needs.
+Understanding keywords—what they are, how they work, and how to use them effectively—helps improve your website's visibility in search results.

 At their core, keywords are the words and phrases that users type into search engines when looking for information, products, or services.
 In the context of SEO, keywords are terms strategically incorporated into online content to improve search engine rankings for those specific terms.
 However, the role and application of keywords has evolved dramatically since the early days of search engines.